 Performance

-In 2022, the estimated number of patients with diabetes reached with Novo Nordisk's human insulin vials through the Access to Insulin Commitment was 1.8 million, compared to 1.7 million in 2021.
-Novo Nordisk also sold human insulin vials below the ceiling price of USD 3 in countries outside the commitment, reaching an estimated additional 2.5 million patients in 2022.
-This represents a total of 4.3 million patients with diabetes reached with human insulin in vials below USD 3 per vial globally.
-In addition to offering insulin at a low price, supply chain improvements and capacity building are also important levers in ensuring access to affordable care for vulnerable patients.
+In 2023, the estimated number of full-year patients with diabetes reached with Novo Nordisk's human insulin vials through the Access to Insulin Commitment was 2.4 million, compared to 1.8 million in 2022.
+The 33% growth through the Access to Insulin Commitment was driven by increased sales through both government and private market channels, sold at or below the USD 3 ceiling price.
+Novo Nordisk also sold human insulin vials at or below the ceiling price of USD 3 in countries outside the Commitment, reaching an estimated additional 2.6 million patients in 2023.
+This represents a total of 5 million patients with diabetes reached with human insulin at or below USD 3 per vial globally

 For the latest reporting on patients reached with diabetes care products, please refer to the quarterly company announcements in the section Financial results and events.